 1. How to Reset a Nest Thermostat

-• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
-This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

 After writing down this information, go to Settings, select Reset and press.
-You will then have five options:
+You will be presented with five options:

-• Away: An Away reset removes anything your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+• Away: This kind of reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.

-• All Settings: This reset clears all your personal settings and learning.
+• All Settings: This reset removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-Staying connected to your Wi-Fi is important to getting the most out of your Nest.
+Staying connected to your Wi-Fi is important for making the most of your Nest's features.

 To connect your Nest to the internet:

-• Access the Quick View menu.
-This is done by turning the thermostat's outer ring.
+• Open the Quick View menu by turning the thermostat ring.

 • Locate the Settings icon.

-• Select Network.
+• Press Network.

 3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?